Kernel-based Koopman approximants for control: Flexible sampling, error analysis, and stability: Data-driven surrogates: Lyapunov stability

-These also effect the maximum errors $\max\limits_{x \in \calX_{\text{val}}} \|\widehat{F}(x) - F(x)\|_2$ that are depicted for the different numbers of data points~$d$ and validation areas in \Cref{tab:max}.
-The closer we get to the origin of the domain, the smaller the maximal error, which indicates the proportional decrease proven in \Cref{cor:Fbound_nonproportional}.
-It can also be seen that for smaller validation areas, i.e.\ the further afar the validation area is from the boundary, the better the surrogate model~$\widehat{F}$ on the uniform grid performs in comparison to the Chebyshev-based grid.
-This is due to the construction of the Chebyshev-based grid that has a higher density of data points towards the boundary but therefore less data points close to the origin.
+This also effect the maximum errors $\max_{x \in \calX_{\text{val}}} \|\widehat{F}(x) - F(x)\|_2$, see \cref{tab:max}. {On the full domain, the usage of the Padua grid reduces the maximal error visibly.} The closer we get to the origin of the domain, the smaller the maximal error, which indicates the proportional decrease proven in \cref{cor:Fbound_nonproportional}.
+It can also be seen that for smaller validation areas, i.e.\ the further afar the validation area is from the boundary, the better the surrogate model~$\widehat{F}$ on the uniform grid performs, {and produces errors comparable to the ones obtained from the Padua-based} grid.

-Next, we inspect regularized kEDMD with regularization parameter~$\lambda = 0.01$.
-In \Cref{fig:heatplot regularized}, we again depict the one-step prediction errors $\|\widehat{F}_\lambda(x) - F(x)\|_2$ on~$\Omega$ for the Chebyshev-based grid.
-The overall structure of the error is similar to what is depicted in \Cref{fig:heatplot} without regularization.
-However, the closer we get to the origin, the error is increased by about two orders of magnitude compared to \Cref{fig:heatplot}.
-This is to be expected due to the additional term $\sqrt{\lambda}$ in the error estimate in \Cref{cor:Fbound_nonproportional}.
+Next, we inspect regularized kEDMD with regularization parameter~$\lambda = 0.01$. {While the results resemble the ones depicted in \cref{fig:heatplot} without regularization, the error is increased by about two orders of magnitude close to the origin due to the additional term $\sqrt{\lambda}$ in \cref{cor:Fbound_nonproportional}}.